jyao1/openspdm/readme.md

    Support to build an OS application for SpdmRequester and SpdmResponder to trace the communication.

-   Support to be included in UEFI host environment, such as [SpdmRequester](https://github.com/jyao1/edk2/tree/DeviceSecurity/DeviceSecurityPkg)
+   Support to be included in UEFI host environment [EDKII](https://github.com/tianocore/edk2), such as [SpdmRequester](https://github.com/jyao1/edk2/tree/DeviceSecurity/DeviceSecurityPkg)

+   Support to be included in [OpenBMC](https://github.com/openbmc).
+It is in planning, see [SPDM Integration](https://www.youtube.com/watch?v=PmgXkLJYI-E).

+## Document

+1) Presentation

+   Open Source Firmware Conference 2020 - [openspdm](https://cfp.osfc.io/osfc2020/talk/ECQ88N/)

-7) openspdm library design:
+2) openspdm library design:

    The detailed design can be found at [Design](https://github.com/jyao1/openspdm/blob/master/Doc/Design.md)

-8) openspdm user guide:
+3) openspdm user guide:

    The user guide can be found at [UserGuide](https://github.com/jyao1/openspdm/blob/master/Doc/UserGuide.md)

 ## Prerequisit